Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: The Design of Near-Optimal Policies

-\textbf{Challenges.} We first show the challenges in cost-effectively utilizing self-owned instances by an example.
-Let $N(t)$ denote the number of self-owned instances that are currently idle at a slot $t$; let $m_{t_{1}}(t_{2}) = \min\left\{ N(t_{1}), \cdots, N(t_{2}) \right\}$, where $t_{1}\leq t_{2}$, and $m_{t_{1}}(t_{2})$ represents the maximum number of self-owned instances idle at every slot in $[t_{1}, t_{2}]$.
-An intuitive policy is that, whenever a job $j$ arrives, allocate as many self-owned instances to $j$ to make self-owned instances fully utilized, i.e.,
+We first show the challenges in cost-effectively utilizing self-owned instances by an example.
+Initially, there is a fixed number $R$ of self-owned instances.
+Upon arrival of a job $j$, it is allocated a fixed number of self-owned instances, and these instances will be reserved for this job in the period $[a_{j}, a_{j}+d_{j}-1]$ and released by $j$ after the slot $a_{j}+d_{j}-1$.
+As time goes by, when time is at the beginning of any slot $t$, we have the information on the allocation of self-owned instances to the previous jobs (i.e., the number of self-owned instances allocated to each previous job and the period in which these instances are reserved for this job) and we can get the number of self-owned instances that are not reserved for the previous jobs in the period of each slot $t^{\prime}$, denoted by $N(t^{\prime})$.
+Let $m_{t_{1}}(t_{2}) = \min\left\{ N(t_{1}), \cdots, N(t_{2}) \right\}$, where $t_{1}\leq t_{2}$, and it represents the maximum number of self-owned instances idle/non-reserved at every slot in $[t_{1}, t_{2}]$. \textbf{An intuitive policy} would be, whenever a job $j$ arrives, to allocate as many self-owned instances to $j$ to make self-owned instances fully utilized, i.e.,

-However, we are not quantitatively clear about how to control the allocation of self-owned instances to maximize the opportunity that all jobs have to utilize spot instances.
+However, this intuitive policy may not maximize the opportunity that all jobs have to utilize spot instances as illustrated in the following example.

-We now consider a static case illustrated in Fig.~\ref{Fig.031} where there are two jobs and a self-owned instance available.
-These two jobs have the same arrival time, relative deadline of 2 hours and parallelism bound of 4.
-The first and second jobs respectively have a size of $6\times Len$ and $4\times Len$.
-Assume that it is expected that a job can utilize $\beta$ hour ($\beta\cdot Len$ slots) of spot instances at every allocation update where $\beta=\frac{1}{2}$.
-As illustrated in Fig.~\ref{Fig.031}, the green, blue and yellow areas denote the workload respectively processed by spot, self-owned and on-demand instances.
-In the first allocation, the user has to purchase two on-demand instances for one hour while it is not necessary to purchase the more expensive on-demand instances, as illustrated by the second allocation.
-One can observe that the second allocation is also cost-optimal.
+There are two self-owned instance available, and two jobs whose have the same arrival time, relative deadline of 2 hours and parallelism bound of 4.
+Jobs 1 and 2 have a size of $4\times Len$ and $6\times Len$, respectively.
+It is expected that a job can utilize spot instances for $\beta=\frac{1}{2}$ hour ($\beta\cdot Len$ slots) at every allocation update.
+In Fig.~\ref{Fig.031}, the area of diagonal stripes, the area of vertical stripes, and the dotted area denote the workload respectively processed by spot, self-owned and on-demand instances.
+Using the policy (\ref{intuitive}), the whole process of allocating instances is illustrated in Fig.~\ref{Fig.031} (left), where the user has to utilize two on-demand instances for 0.5 hour; however, it is not necessary to purchase more expensive on-demand instances if the allocation process is like Fig.~\ref{Fig.031} (right).
+In Fig.~\ref{Fig.031} (left), the cost of completing jobs 1 and 2 is $2\cdot p$ while it is zero in Fig.~\ref{Fig.031}; here, on-demand instances are charged on an hourly basis, and the fee of utilizing spot instances is zero when they are terminated by the cloud.

-To sum up, we want the policy for self-owned instances to have the following adaptability to realize Principle~\ref{prin-one}.